bunkenburg/Complex-Calculator/README.md

 I lost the source code of that program, so the present version is based on decompiled byte code.

 ## Scala 2.12.7 as application

+The first scala version is from 6.
+1. 2019.
+I migrated the java version class by class.
+In particular, complex numbers (in package cat.inspiracio.complex) turned out well.